Rapid social connectivity: General lower bounds on the social connectivity time

 \section{General lower bounds on the social connectivity time}

 Clearly we can bound $\SC$ from below by the minimal time by which every walker has met at least one other walker.
-This motivates the following definition. \begin{definition} We say that a walker remained \textbf{\emph{isolated}} by time $t$ if this walker did not meet any other walkers by time $t$ (including).
+This motivates the following definition. \begin{definition} We say that a walker remained \textbf{\emph{isolated}} for time $t$ if this walker has not met any other walkers up to and including time $t$.
 We say that a walker is \textbf{\emph{lazy}} by time $t$ if this walker has not left her initial position by time $t$.
 We denote the event that there is an isolated lazy walker at vertex $v$ by time $t$ by $\mathrm{IL}_v(t)$. \end{definition}

-Recall that by elementary properties of the Poisson distribution, conditioned on the total number of walkers to be $m$, each of them independently start at a random initial position chosen according to the stationary distribution.
+Recall that by elementary properties of the Poisson distribution, conditioned on the total number of walkers being $m$, each of them independently starts at a random initial position chosen according to the stationary distribution.
 We denote the corresponding probability and expectation for the aforementioned initial condition by $\PP^{(m)} $ and $\mathbb{E}^{(m)}$.
 In what comes, it will sometimes be convenient to condition on the total number of walkers.